Collision / Damage insurance coverage when you book your car rental with points. Are you covered?

 “No,” you say.
 “I have insurance with my credit card.”

-But you DO NOT.
+But do you?.
 The terms and conditions of the insurance that come with your credit card require that you “book and pay for” your rental in full with that credit card.

 I’ll quote from the Visa CDW benefit guidebook:

 • Initiate and complete the entire rental transaction with your eligible Visa card, and• Decline the auto rental company’s collision damage waiver(CDW/ LDW) option or similar provision

 - If you book your car with points via the Chase Ultimate Rewards portal, you will still get the CDW/LDW benefits from your Chase Sapphire Reserve or Preferred card.
 Just keep in mind that you must book using your Reserve or Preferred account.
 If you have points with another card product, transfer them to your Reserve/Preferred account first.

 - If you book with your Citi Thank You points earned from a Citi Prestige card or Citi Premier card (and still have the card!) you will have coverage using those points for the rental in the Thank You portal.

 - For Amex, it appears that you would have to pay part cash/part points to be eligible.
 It’s not quite as clear as Citi and Chase are in their terms.

 But if you paid for the rental with miles or certificates other than the above, you are NOT covered.